Best bioinformatics software for heatmap generation

-To evaluate the OMICtools series of data visualization tools, we asked members of the OMICtools community to vote for their favorite heatmap generation tools.
-Here are the top 3 heatmap generation tools, selected by 63 voters.
+To evaluate the OMICtools series of data visualization tools, we asked members of the OMICtools community to vote for the best heatmap generation tools.

-67% of you chose Heatmapper as your number 1 favorite tool to generate heatmaps.
+67% of you chose Heatmapper as the best tool to generate heatmaps.

 The Heatmapper software is a versatile tool that allows you to create a wide variety of heatmaps for many different data types, such as heatmaps for transcriptomic, proteomic and metabolomic data but also pairwise distance maps, image overlay heatmaps or geopolitical heatmaps.

 You can upload your data as text, Excel, or tab delimited formatted tables and export the resulting heatmaps in various formats.

 Being one of the few web-based and generalist heatmap representation tools, Heatmapper is particularly suited for users with low computational power or for non-specialists.
 Complex sets of data from microarray, RNA-seq, proteomic or metabolomic experiments can also be displayed and clustered using one of the five distance measurement methods available, including Pearson and Spearman Rank correlation.

 Second position for Gitools

 48% of the OMICtools community voted for Gitools as the best tool for generating heatmaps.